roniemartinez/IPToCC/README.md

 ### Docker Environment

-This repo contains a Dockerfile in the case that a local development environment is needed to build the app as well as run tests in both Python 2 and Python 3.
+This repo contains a Dockerfile in the case that a local development environment is needed to install the dependencies, build the database, as well as run tests in both Python 2 and Python 3.

 To build the Docker image, see the following two example commands: